MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ---
-title: Subscribe to reports and dashboards
+title: Email subscriptions for Power BI reports and dashboards
-description: Learn how to subscribe yourself to an emailed snapshot of a Power BI report or dashboard.
+description: Learn how to subscribe yourself and others to an emailed snapshot of a Power BI report or dashboard.
 author: mihart
 ms.author: mihart
 ms.reviewer: mibruhje